 The net profit of the rental activity is reported and taxed as ordinary income.
 This means you will pay taxes on the profit of the rental at the same rate as your ordinary income tax rate.
 Thus, you are receiving a similar tax treatment as Fundrise eREITs.

 Traditional REITs are taxed in a very similar way to Fundrise eREITs.
-As most of the profit is required to be distributed to investors, shareholders will pay taxes on the dividend income they receive.
+As most of the profit is required to be distributed to investors, shareholders pay taxes on the dividend income they receive.

 Most REITs do not meet the qualifications to be taxed at the qualified dividend tax rate.
-Companies or REITs who meet the qualified dividends tax rate are typically taxed first at the corporate level.
+Companies or REITs that meet the qualified dividends tax rate are typically taxed first at the corporate level.
 This is common for C-Corporations which are subject to double taxation, once at the corporate level and again at the shareholder level (dividends).

-For example, investors who would like to sell their position and incur a realized gain may want to wait until they have held their investment for at least 1 year so they can take advantage of lower long term capital gains tax rates.
+For example, investors who would like to sell their position and incur a realized gain may want to wait until they have held their investment for at least 1 year so they can take advantage of lower long-term capital gains tax rates.